Policy, technology, and international affairs.

 What I Do

-• I’ve developed regional strategies and diplomatic platforms, engaging ASEAN, ECOWAS, the UN, and U.S. interagency partners.
+• I've built regional strategies and diplomatic platforms across ASEAN, ECOWAS, and the UN, and coordinated across the U.S. interagency — State, DOD, NSC, and Congress.

-• I’ve built enterprise data systems at USAID, integrated AI into federal reporting, and supported digital transformation at scale.
+• I've built enterprise data systems, integrated generative AI into federal reporting, and trained foreign government officials on satellite remote sensing.

-• From classroom to boardroom, I’ve designed leadership programs, built university partnerships, and trained over 1,000 emerging professionals.
+• I've designed leadership programs, built university partnerships, and trained over a thousand emerging professionals.
+Teaching was my first career and it never really stopped.

 Featured Projects